 - 2.1 An OAS Permanent Observer that is also a Non-IICA Member State may become an IICA Permanent Observer by presenting to the Director General the credentials of its representative to participate in a meeting of IICA's Executive Committee or the Inter-American Board of Agriculture.
-From that time onward, the OAS Permanent Observer shall be designated an IICA Permanent Observer, subject to the additional terms and conditions in these regulations. - 2.2 A state that is not an OAS Permanent Observer and is a Non-IICA Member State may become an IICA Permanent Observer as follows:
+From that time onward, the OAS Permanent Observer shall be designated an IICA Permanent Observer, subject to the additional terms and conditions in these regulations. - 2.2 A state that is not an OAS Permanent Observer and is a Non-IICA Member State may become an IICA Permanent Observer as follows, provided that such state has agricultural production in hectares of arable land equal to or greater than 75,000 hectares and has the ability to make voluntary in-kind or financial contributions to promote sustainable agricultural and rural development in the hemisphere, within the framework of the inter-American System:

 - a.
 The Requesting State, through the appropriate authority in its Foreign Ministry, must first submit a written request to the Director General, who will then submit the request to the Executive Committee with a recommendation for its consideration at its next regular meeting. - b.
 The Executive Committee shall consider and vote on the request, and the Requesting State shall be designated an IICA Permanent Observer upon the approval of two-thirds of the Executive Committee's members. - c.
-Notwithstanding subsection "b" above, if any member of the Executive Committee or any IICA Member State that is not an Executive Committee member but that is otherwise participating in the meeting opposes the request on the basis that the Requesting State is in a territorial dispute or other substantial litigation with an IICA or OAS Member State, then the Executive Committee shall not decide on the request.
+Notwithstanding subsection "b" above, if any member of the Executive Committee or any IICA Member State that is not an Executive Committee member but that is otherwise participating in the meeting opposes the request on the basis that the Requesting State is in a territorial dispute or other litigation with an IICA or OAS Member State, then the Executive Committee shall not decide on the request.
 Rather, the Executive Committee shall submit the request to the next regular meeting of the Inter-American Board of Agriculture for consideration.
 If the Board approves the request in accordance with Article 71 of its Rules of Procedure (a majority of the IICA Member States), the Requesting State shall be designated an IICA Permanent Observer.